 Tips for Writing Villains Well:

-Villains can be very tricky to do well, especially as they tend to get much less “screen time” than the hero.
+Villains can be very tricky to do well, especially as they tend to get much less time on the page than the hero/anti-hero.
 In many stories, the villain works in the shadows or isn’t really recognised for who they are till part-way through.

 A few things to keep in mind:

 - You certainly don’t have to create a villain who’s sympathetic, but creating someone who’s evil simply for the sake of it generally won’t work well.
 They need some sort of goal, however misguided or terrible it might be.
 Jack in Behind Closed Doors is a good example: everything he does is a step towards his ultimate (and horrific) goal.

 - Like anti-heroes, there should be some reason they’ve become villains.
 It could be past unhappiness, over-indulgent parents, or (in the case of non-human villains) perhaps it’s simply in their nature.

 - Villains are unlikely to be redeemed.
 If they are, they weren’t the main antagonistic force, and they may be shifting from a villain to an anti-hero role.